 2 also helping someone across the road, may be seen or manifest itself to them as a suspicious act of kindness and rebuffed

 Suspicion Still Exists in places, sometimes as a foreigner, Chinese will give a ”wide birth” or even change their path of direction on a footpath to evade communication or eye contact, and can be misinterpreted incorrectly but in most situations I would say its ad low esteem or confidence issue.

 Beggars: not being happy with the collections and boldly voicing their disapproval

-sitting on the seaside Hongshuo-ling, in china on a blanket enjoying a summers’ day, Palms trees and a great skyline of Hong Kong island
+Sitting at the Seaside Hongshuo-ling, in china on a blanket enjoying a summers’ day, Palms trees and a great skyline of Hong Kong island

 Finally, I could stand no more and stood up to confront him with a deliberation and showing my intent to not accept his demands.

-Carrying a QR code on a 4” x 4” waterproof placard card for each App? now that’s what’s I call ‘moving with the times’,
+Carrying a QR code on a 4” x 4” waterproof placard card for each App? now that’s what’s I call ‘moving with the times’ hilarious!!!

-Chris: today a guy was in the metro rigorously presenting ugly waste from his nose, this went on for several stops, I couldn’t resist taking a photo and decided to present to my Wechat Group, the idea was to get as I thought rational opinion as to the why and was this acceptable in social environment?
+I Couldn’t Resist taking a photo and decided to present to my We-chat Group, the idea was to get as I thought rational opinion as to the why and was this acceptable in social environment?

 - Worst still the ”NOSE PICKER’ Promptly decides to wipe his mucus on the hand rail of the cabin? in full view of everyone without any shame or sense of right or wrong strangely enough? …..urggggg!